AcreetionOS-Linux/Wiki-Repository/docs/Why.md

 The only thing we ask is that we leave politics at the door.
 This way, we can all collaborate in a **respectful, fun, and entertaining environment**—where the focus is on building something amazing together.

+## Non-Traditional Workflows
+We don’t force everyone into a corporate-style model.
+People work best in different ways, and we respect that.
+Some of us are neurodivergent, some of us have unique working habits, and we believe it’s unfair to demand everyone fit into a rigid mold.
+Our workflow adapts to **each person’s strengths and needs**—because we aren’t corporate, we are inclusive, and we are a community.

+We believe that when people can work in the way that’s best for them, they do their best work—and that benefits everyone who uses AcreetionOS.

 ## What We Offer
 - **A clear, easy-to-read wiki** for guidance.
 - **Our own GitLab** for projects and collaboration.